Colours, images and logos

 Ownership of the images is listed with the copyright information.

 Govt.nz uses the New Zealand government all-of-government brand in combination with the Coat of Arms.
-The State Services Commission looks after the all-of-government brand.
+The Public Service Commission looks after the all-of-government brand.